morganstanley/binlog/INSTALL.md

  - `-DBINLOG_USE_TSAN`: use [thread sanitizer][] (with gcc or clang)
  - `-DBINLOG_USE_UBSAN`: use [undefined behavior sanitizer][] (with gcc or clang)
  - `-DBINLOG_GEN_COVERAGE`: generate coverage data
- - `-DBINLOG_FORCE_TESTS`: fail during configuration if tests will not be built
- - `-DBOOST_ROOT`: specifies the path to an alternate boost installation (tests depend on boost)

 [address sanitizer]: https://github.com/google/sanitizers/wiki/AddressSanitizer
 [thread sanitizer]: https://github.com/google/sanitizers/wiki/ThreadSanitizerCppManual